DataDog/integrations-core/openai/README.md

 <!-- effect on the tile. -->

 #### LLM Observability : Prepare your environment and enable LLM
+You can enable LLM Observability in different environments.
+Follow the appropriate setup based on your scenario:

 ##### If you do not have the Datadog Agent:
 1. Install the `ddtrace` package: